benwang2/obsidian-f22/Rutgers/2022 Fall/misc/Elizabeth Broderick's Portrayal in the Press.md

 The story is not about the murder victims, but the murderer themselves.
 Linda is an afterthought, a "secondary element in the construction" of "this drama" (292).

-Linda is discussed only in relation to Daniel in the media; again and again she is portrayed as child-like
+Linda is discussed only in relation to Daniel in the media; again and again she is portrayed as a "supporting character", having emphasis placed on her innocence.

+By pitching this story as a *murderous ex-wife* targeting a picturesque husband-and-wife, the press easily plays into the demonization of Elizabeth Broderick.
+The way they pitch the story undeniably appeals to pathos, whether it's intentional or not.